-The majority had positive attitudes toward the role of dietitians in the provision of food safety information.
+The majority had positive attitudes toward the role of dietitians in the provision of food safety information to immunosuppressed patients.
 Positive attitudes towards the role of dietitians in reducing the risk of foodborne infection among vulnerable patients were expressed (Figure 5).

-- 91% were aware that people with compromised immune systems have an increased risk of foodborne illness. - 76% thought vulnerable patients needed to be given food safety information. - 72% disagreed that the role of the dietitian is to only provide nutritional advice, not food safety information. - 75% believed that dietitians should be responsible for providing food safety information for vulnerable patients.
+- 91% were aware that people living with HIV have an increased risk of foodborne illness. - 76% thought vulnerable patients needed to be given food safety - 72% disagreed that the role of the dietitian is to only provide nutritional advice, not food safety information. - 68% disagreed that the delivery of food safety information is not a priority for dietitians. - 75% believed that dietitians should be responsible for providing food safety information for people living with HIV.

-Figure 5.
-Attitudinal responses of trainee dietitians regarding food safety information provision.
+Figure 5 Attitudinal responses of trainee dietitians regarding food safety information provision.